PrivadoVPN Review: Quick Expert Summary

 PrivadoVPN has apps for iOS, Android, Windows, macOS, Android TV, and Fire TV, but it’s missing a Linux app (ExpressVPN and CyberGhost VPN have good Linux apps).
 The installation process is very simple — I installed PrivadoVPN on my Android, iPhone, MacBook Pro, and Windows 10 PC in 1–2 minutes.

 I like the mobile apps because they’re very intuitive.
-PrivadoVPN’s iOS and Android apps have 1-click connections and it’s easy to manually connect to a server.
-But the mobile apps are missing a search field, so you have to scroll through the list of server servers to find the one you want.
-Also, I don’t like that the mobile apps lack a kill switch — most top VPNs like PrivateVPN and TunnelBear have a kill switch on Android, and a few VPNs (like Private Internet Access) even have a kill switch on iOS.
+PrivadoVPN’s iOS and Android apps have 1-click connections, and it’s easy to manually connect to a server.
+Plus, they have a search field, so you don’t have to scroll through the list of servers to find the one you want.
+However, I don’t like that the iOS app lacks a kill switch, and on Android, the kill switch has to be enabled in your device settings, which isn’t convenient — most top VPNs like PrivateVPN and TunnelBear have a kill switch on Android, and a few VPNs (like Private Internet Access) even have a kill switch on iOS.
+The Android app also has split-tunneling, but the iOS app doesn’t.

 Like the mobile apps, PrivadoVPN’s desktop apps are user-friendly.
-It’s really easy to connect to a server because there’s a quick-connect feature, search field, and you can also sort the servers by latency.
-Also, there are convenient auto-connect options that allow you to automatically connect to the fastest VPN server using Best location, connect to the last server you used, or connect to a random server when you open the app.
+It’s really easy to connect to a server because there’s a quick-connect feature and search field, and you can sort the servers by latency.
+Also, there are convenient auto-connect options that allow you to automatically connect to the fastest VPN server using the Best Location feature, connect to the last server you used, connect to a random server when you open the app, or a random server from your Favorites list.

-Overall, PrivadoVPN’s desktop apps are better than its mobile apps because they have a kill switch and more connection options.
+Overall, PrivadoVPN’s desktop apps are better than its mobile apps because they have a convenient kill switch and more connection options.
+Also, the Android app has a few extra features than the iOS app, like split-tunneling.
 But I like that all apps have an intuitive design and are easy to use.

 PrivadoVPN Customer Support

-I also tested PrivadoVPN’s email support.
+I also tested PrivadoVPN’s email support via the ticketing system.
 On average, I received a reply in 3-4 hours, which is good, but the answers were sometimes vague and I had to follow up with more questions.
+Plus, even when I asked a very basic question, the first reply asked for details like my username, country, app version, operating system, protocol, and more that didn’t have anything to do with my query.
 Other top VPNs like ExpressVPN and Private Internet Access have better email support — their reps always fully answered my questions.

-Overall, PrivadoVPN’s email support needs improvement and it’s missing troubleshooting guides, but I like that it has very good 24/7 live chat and helpful FAQs.
+Overall, PrivadoVPN’s email support needs improvement, it doesn’t have live chat, and it’s missing detailed troubleshooting guides, but I like that it has helpful FAQs and basic setup guides for things like routers and the SOCKS5 proxy.

-PrivadoVPN has a decent free plan and paid monthly and yearly plans, and the yearly plans come with a 30-day money-back guarantee.
+PrivadoVPN has a decent free plan and paid monthly, yearly, and 24-month plans, and the yearly plans come with a 30-day money-back guarantee.

 Frequently Asked Questions